sahilmandoliya/ReactTypeScriptCart/README.md

-# Shopping Cart using React and TypeScript.
+# React and TypeScript Shopping Cart